codybenlewis/quick-draw-for-processing/README.md

 ## create()

 Draws a Google Quick, Draw! drawing to the screen.
-This function was modeled after Processing's built in `ellipse()` and `rect()` functions.
+This function was modeled after Processing's built-in `ellipse()` and `rect()` functions.
 By default, the first two parameters set the location of the upper-left corner, the third sets the width, and the fourth sets the height.
 The way these parameters are interpreted, however, may be changed with the `mode()` function.

 The fifth parameter sets the index of the drawing you want to pull data from and is 0 by default.
 The sixth and seventh parameters set the start and stop position of the drawing and are respectively 0.0 and 1.0 by default.